 While both gastric bypass and sleeve gastrectomy are relatively safe ways to help people lose weight, they’re obviously not without the risk of complications.
 Surgery of any kind can be hard on the body, and even the small incisions associated with laparoscopy can be unpleasant and can take up to 4-6 weeks to fully heal.
 Moreover, most patients will not qualify for these surgeries unless their BMI (body mass index) is 40 or more, or they have medical comorbidities such as diabetes.

 Fortunately, there are new weight loss options available that are lower risk, minimally invasive, and don’t require actual surgery at all.
 At True You, we specialize in offering these solutions as a distinct alternative to traditional surgery.
-With methods like Endoscopic Sleeve Gastroplasty (ESG), the ORBERA® gastric balloon, or The AspireAssist aspiration therapy, you can achieve the weight loss of bariatric surgery without the actual surgery.
+With methods like Endoscopic Sleeve Gastroplasty (ESG), the ORBERA® gastric balloon, you can achieve the weight loss of bariatric surgery without the actual surgery.
 Or, if you’ve already had gastric bypass or sleeve gastrectomy surgery but have started to regain weight, we can also perform an endoscopic revision procedure that returns the gastric pouch or sleeve to its originally intended size.
 If you are interested in learning more about these weight loss procedures and how they compare to bariatric surgery, request a consultation today to speak with a weight loss professional.